 Let’s put the rule of 25 in practice.
 If you want to spend $3,000 per month in retirement, that is $36,000 per year. $36,000 multiplied by 25 is $900,000.
 That means you would need $900,000 to retire comfortably and spend $3,000 a month.

-This number does not take into account any other sources of income, like rental properties, side hustles, or social security.
+This number does not consider any other sources of income, like rental properties, side hustles, or social security.

 While $900,000 is a lot of money, it’s often less than people expect.
-When I started my own financial independence journey, I expected to need millions to comfortably retire.
-Given the fact that I can live on minimal expenses per month, I personally aim for $300,000.
+When I started my own financial independence journey, I expected to need millions to retire comfortably.
+Given that I can live on minimal expenses per month, I personally aim for $300,000.

 The less money you can live on per month, the earlier you will be able to retire.
 Here are some tips to save money: